 Take a cab going to the South Bus Terminal in Cebu City, then take a bus going to Bato via Oslob.
 The bus ride from the bus terminal going to Oslob is around 2-3 hours depending on the traffic.
 Once you arrived in Oslob, take a habal-habal going to Tumalog Falls.

-From Kawasan Falls in Badian, Cebu to Tumalog Falls.
+Kawasan Falls to Tumalog Falls.

 Take a bus from Badian, Cebu going to Bato Ceres Bus Terminal in Santander, Cebu.
 From there, take another bus going to Oslob then take a habal-habal going to Tumalog Falls.